spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-and-register-a-mail-type-builder-plugin.md

   - /v1/docs/en/ht-make-product-shown-on-frontend-by-url
 ---

-This document shows how to create and register a `MailTypeBuilderPlugin` you want to use.
+This guide shows how to create and register `MailTypeBuilderPlugin`.

 ## Create a `MailTypeBuilderPlugin`

 `MailTypeBuilderPlugin` is used to build the entire `MailTransfer` through an easy-to-use interface.
 Create the `MailTypeBuilderPlugin` within the `Mail` module, which sends out the emails, and implement `MailTypeBuilderPluginInterface`.
 Then, in the `build()` method, set up your email.

-All `MailTransfers` need to know which mail type (nothing more than a string) must be used for further internal processing.
+All `MailTransfers` need to know which mail type has to be used for further internal processing.
+The mail type has to be a string.

 In most cases, you can add a specific transfer to the `MailTransfer`—for example, a `CustomerTransfer` when a customer registers.
 This transfer object is available in your `MailTypeBuilderPlugin` through the `MailTransfer`.